 .rpm systems.
 These binaries come with systemd scripts for controlling Polypheny.
 Please check the manual of your Linux distribution on how to install the

 .jar file provided on the release page.
 Polypheny requires a Java runtime version 11 or higher.

 Polypheny stores files in the local file system.
 By default, this is done in a special folder called

 .polypheny in the home directory of the executing user.

 This location can be customized by setting a system environment variable called

-POLYPHENY_HOME pointing to the desired location before Polypheny-DB is started.
+POLYPHENY_HOME pointing to the desired location before Polypheny is started.